google/codeworld/README.md

 This creates a 2 GB swap file to increase available virtual memory.
 Installation with a swap file may be slow, but it will succeed.
-(Unless you intend to write very large programs in CodeWorld, it's usually safe to remove the swap file before running the server.)
+(Unless you intend to write very large programs in CodeWorld, it's usually safe to remove the swap file after running the server for the first time.)